ypid/yaml4rst/docs/design.rst

   Based on the analysis of git-hours_ it took ypid 118 hours for the initial public commit.
-  This is equals 14.75 days (assuming 8 hours a day).
+  This equals 14.75 days (assuming 8 hours a day).

   From that it is clear that for ypid, it took much longer to automate the task then it would have been to do it manually.